ARCHITECTS ROLE IN COST SAVING DURING HOUSE CONSTRUCTION:

 Below are the five tips to save the costs of building a house and minimize high costs:

 Take the time to plan on paper the way you want your home to look.
 As you build your budget, visit the stores to see appliances, accessories, cabinets, floors, and more.
 This helps you know what you want concerning project requirements, and more importantly, how much it costs.
 Include this amount in your budget so that you do not experience any surprises later.

 DETERMINE BUILDING MATERIALS:

-If you take the time to plan your home design project before you begin, you can minimize the number of change orders.
-If one changes the floors plans or do alter the construction work, on-site during the project execution which will lead to the increase in construction cost from the originally planned budget.
+If you take the time to plan your home design project before you begin, you can minimize the number of change orders if one changes the floors plans or do alter the construction work on-site during the project execution, which will lead to an increase in construction cost from the originally planned budget.

-Depending on the scope of the change, there may be a change in the original plans and local authorities’ permission to review the changes, including labour and material.
+Depending on the change’s scope, there may be a change in the original plans and local authorities’ permission to review the changes, including labour and material.

 Always monitor changes to the initial design and schedule, and take the time to determine the financial implications of the change in your project.

 These three factors can add significantly to the cost of building the house of your dreams.